 6. Join support groups.

-There are tons of support groups for homeschooling parents, special needs parents, as well as support groups for parents homeschooling children with special needs.
+There are tons of support groups for parents who are homeschooling special needs kids as well as support groups for parents homeschooling children without special needs.
 State homeschooling organizations, special needs organizations, and groups like the National Challenged Homeschoolers Associated Network (NATHHAN) provide support and a wealth of resources.

 7. Take a CPR class.